 Posted on January 24 2016

 If you're like most dog owners, you wonder if it's safe to give bones to your dog.
 Don't we all wonder what to do when my dog ate chicken bones?
-And if it is safe to give your dog bones, which ones can you safely give them?
+And if it is safe to give your dog bones, which ones would be best dog bones?
 Below is Brandy Arnold's delightful article on dog bone safety

 Bones have always been a dog’s all-time favorite treat.
 For years, we have fed our pooches raw or cooked bones, and have delighted in seeing them enjoy every bit of it.
-Nevertheless, questions have recently been thrown to experts whether all bones are safe for dogs to eat.
+Nevertheless, questions have recently been thrown to experts whether all bones are safe for dogs to eat and what are the best dog bones.
 If not, which ones need to be avoided?

 Bones to Feed: